This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Namibia.

 All taxpayers need to appoint a public officer in Namibia, who must be a natural person resident in Namibia.

-VAT returns normally cover a tax period of two months, ending on the last day of a calendar month, A businesses can request a specific accounting cycle to coincide with its financial or management reporting.
+VAT returns normally cover a tax period of two months, ending on the last day of a calendar month.
+A business can request a specific accounting cycle to coincide with its financial or management reporting.
 A registered person who conducts farming activities only, may choose to be registered for a two, four, six or twelve month tax period.

-All VAT returns must be submitted not later than the 25th of the month following the end of the tax period, together with any tax due.
+All VAT returns must be submitted no later than the 25th of the month following the end of the tax period, together with any tax due.

 A penalty will be imposed by the tax authority if VAT returns are not submitted on time, or the related tax is not paid by the due date.